Sage-Bionetworks-Workflows/nextflow-infra/CONTRIBUTING.md

 Additional dependencies exist for the [pre-commit hooks](.pre-commit-config.yaml) that we've added to this repository.
 The virtual environments for these hooks are automatically configured when you run `pre-commit`.

+### Scripts

+- `bin/mirror-igenomes.sh`: This Bash script is manually run to synchronize a subset of human and mouse reference files from the [nf-core iGenomes bucket](https://ewels.github.io/AWS-iGenomes/) to a Sage-owned bucket in `us-east-1`.
+There are multiple reasons: (1) Sage AWS accounts cannot make requests to regions outside of the US; (2) we don't want nf-core to incur egress charges on our behalf; (3) creating a local mirror in `us-east-1` should reduce latency; and (4) we own a copy of the reference files in case anything happens to the nf-core bucket (_e.g._ AWS funding being cut).
+At the moment, this script is intended to be run manually because reference files shouldn't change all that often and thus automating the process wasn't deemed worth the effort.

 ## Secrets

 The [CI/CD workflow](#cicd) and [Sceptre configurations](#configuration) make use of the following secrets.